 Although each project involves different services and schedules, the following is a general description of the process that applies to all print and digital work:

-- Communications management team meets every Thursday to review requests.
+- Communications staff meets every Tuesday to review requests.
 Requests are evaluated based on current/expected departmental workload, impact of the project on the University and complexity of the project.
-Once a request has been approved, a Communications project manager will be assigned.
+Once a request has been approved, a project manager from the Communications staff will be assigned.

 - Communications project manager contacts the requestor to clarify needs and goals.
-In order to prevent delays, key decision-makers must be involved at the beginning of the process.
+In order to prevent delays, key decision-makers in the requesting office must be involved at the beginning of the process.